We've independently reviewed this article to make sure it's as accurate as we can make it.

 This way, you can relax knowing you’re making an informed decision.

-Simply put, the main difference between the two types of ice makers is LOCATION.
+The main difference between the two types of ice makers is location.

 A single ice maker fridge will have one ice maker dispensing ice from the door of the fridge.
 There’s a recess for you to put your glass into for it to be filled with ice.

-A dual ice maker model fridge like the one pictured at the top of this article will have BOTH an ice maker in the door of the fridge, AND an ice maker in the freezer compartment of the appliance, with a bin for collecting the ice.
+A dual ice maker model fridge has an ice maker in the door of the fridge, and an ice maker in the freezer compartment of the appliance, with a bin for collecting the ice.

 You’d think that dual ice maker fridges must make much more ice, and you’d be totally correct!

-Another thing to consider when comparing the two models of fridge is their mechanical reliability.
+Another thing to consider when comparing the two models of fridges is their mechanical reliability.
 In other words, how many faults/issues is your new appliance going to give you?